-- The student is directed to communicate the problem to the faculty or other academic member involved and attempt to resolve the issue. - If a complaint or dispute is not satisfactorily resolved by the faculty member, the student appeals to the vice presidents. - The vice presidents investigate and may choose to involve the academic oversight committee, as appropriate. - If the complaint or dispute is still unresolved, the student may appeal in writing to the president, whose decision is binding.
+- o The student is directed to communicate the problem to the faculty or other academic member involved and attempt to resolve the issue. - If a complaint or dispute is not satisfactorily resolved by the faculty member, the student appeals to the academic vice presidents. - The vice presidents investigate and may choose to involve other administrators, as appropriate. - o If the complaint or dispute is still unresolved, the student may appeal in writing to the president, whose decision is binding.